Morning Routines for ADHD Women: A Neurodivergent-Affirming Guide

 Many with ADHD experience time blindness, making it difficult to gauge how long tasks take.
 Research has shown that external tools like timers can improve task completion and reduce procrastination.

-Tiny Habit: Start by setting just one timer for a specific task, like getting dressed.
+Tiny Habit: Set just one timer for a specific task, like getting dressed.
 Once you’re comfortable with this, you can add timers for other morning tasks.

 Why it works: Visual timers provide external cues, helping ADHD brains stay on track with time management.